ManuelGil/vscode-astrodb-snippets/README.md

 ## Contributing

-Contributions to the Angular Starter Extension Pack are welcome and appreciated.
+Contributions to the Astro DB Snippets are welcome and appreciated.
 To contribute:

 1. Fork the [GitHub repository](https://github.com/ManuelGil/vscode-astrodb-snippets).
 2. Create a new branch for your feature or fix: